Largest Contentful Paint

 More Generic Speed Tests

-CSS and JavaScript files are blocking initial page render for 3,090ms, significantly delaying First Contentful Paint.
+CSS files are blocking initial page render for 3.9 seconds, preventing users from seeing content.